- Clinical audit

 NHS Institute for Innovation and Improvement (NHS Institute)

 NHS Institute for Innovation and Improvement is now closed.
 The national body for improvement is now NHS Improving Quality (NHS IQ) which is drawing on the successful improvement work of this and other bodies.

 NHS Networks was formed in 2005 to promote the development of networking in the health service and support the role of networks in promoting learning and change.
 The website provides a home for many networks - “a common space in which leaders, clinicians, managers and support staff and their partners beyond the NHS can explore ideas, pool experience, solve problems and share information”.
 It is possible to search across all networks on the site using the network finder.
 The site also includes a blog, a message board and news.

-Managed Clinical Networks (MCNs) are groups of health professionals and health care organisations working together to improve the treatment and care given to patients and their families in Scotland with each network focussing on a specific condition or treatment.
+Managed Clinical Networks are virtual entities designed to drive upwards the standards of patient care through integration of services and collaboration.
 The networks can work across health board and trust boundaries and may also involve practitioners and organisations from other fields of practice, for example social workers and charities.
 This website lists the Managed Clinical Networks across Scotland and links to their websites.

 Care Quality Commission (CQC) (England)

 The Care Quality Commission (CQC) is the health and social care regulator for England which was established by the Health and Social Care Act 2008 and came into operation in April 2009.
 The aim of the CQC is "to make sure better care is provided for everyone in hospital, in a care home and at home".
 The commission brings together independent regulation of health, mental health and adult social care.
 The CQC’s activities encompass the registration and licensing of health and social care providers, and monitoring and inspection of all health and adult social care provided either by the NHS or independently.
 All health and adult care services are registered and monitored against the Essential standards of quality and safety.